 We don’t connect or re-connect, we pull away.
 We pull away because what you do, what you say, what you post, makes a difference.

 Words matter.
-They matter to your real-life friends, your family, your children to whom you are suppose to be an example, your co-workers, your employer, potential customers, and society at large.
-Like it or not, society has its rules and those who chose to ignore the fact, do pay a price.
+They matter to your real-life friends, your family, your children to whom you are supposed to be an example, your co-workers, your employer, potential customers, and society at large.
+Like it or not, society has its rules and those who chose to ignore the fact, do pay the price.

 Our friends, real or imagined are a reflection of each one of us, our values, and what we hold dear.
-When we are bombarded with senseless, thoughtless, obnoxious or offensive postings, we are forced to make a decision and we choose NOT to connect.
+When we are bombarded with senseless, thoughtless, obnoxious or offensive postings, we’re forced to make a decision, and we choose NOT to connect.